Atlanta Rhythm Section: Hit years

-Champagne Jam II, on July 7, 1979, at Georgia Tech featured ARS, Aerosmith, the Cars, Dixie Dregs, Mother's Finest and Whiteface.
+Champagne Jam II, on July 7, 1979 at Georgia Tech, featured ARS, Aerosmith, the Cars, Dixie Dregs, Mother's Finest and Whiteface.
 That October, an ARS live performance from Studio One was released as the double live set Are You Ready.

 Decline and departures

 In August 1980 ARS performed three concerts in Japan alongside Cheap Trick and other acts as a part of Japan Jam 2.

 The Boys from Doraville (August 1980) showed a steep falling off in sales for the group as radio programmers began turning their attention away from Southern rock to other rock genres, such as new wave.
 The album provided no hit singles and was their last for Polydor.
 Another reason for the drop-off in sales may have been the departure of their advocate, Arnie Geller, from Polydor in 1977 to form the Buie/Geller Organization and BGO Records with Buddy Buie.
 As a result, the group departed Polydor, which led to a breach of contract lawsuit from the company that was later settled in the band's favor.

 Bruce Lundvall offered a better deal at Columbia Records (CBS), who released the next ARS album, Quinella in August 1981, containing the hit "Alien" (#29) but, like The Boys From Doraville, struggled with sales.

 In 1982 ARS worked on a second album for CBS, to be titled Longing For A Feeling ("Sleep With One Eye Open", a song on the unreleased album, had also been put forth as a possible title).
 Before completion, CBS wanted the band to drop some of the tracks and record more.
 Buie and the band refused, the album was shelved, and CBS dropped its contract with ARS.
 "It kind of put the brakes on their career", said producer Bill Lowery, "And the other problem was that we couldn't get out of our contract.
 From what I remember, they toyed with us for months."

 Late in 1982, singer Ronnie Hammond decided to leave ARS for a solo career, joined by Buie (who ceased managing ARS), though their work with Alabama musicians never resulted in commercial release.
 After buying out his partners, Buie continued to run Studio One until 1986 when he sold it to Georgia State University.
-Unfortunately, the cost of running the studio was too high and it was closed in 1989, and later torn down.
+Due to high running costs, the studio was closed in 1989, and later torn down.
 Buie died at age 74 on July 18, 2015.

 Drummer Roy Yeager tripped over a fallen tree while the band was on tour in Daytona Beach in 1982 and suffered a severe broken leg.
 One of the band's road crew, Danny Biget, took over on drums, and ARS persuaded Rodney Justo to return to do some shows in early 1983.
 Justo had moved from session singer to lead singer again in the mid-1970s with a group from Alabama called Beaverteeth.
 He then left the music industry for a number of years and eventually took up a sales position with a wine company.